buyhome/pugilua/README.md

 doc:save_file("tutorial.xml")
 ````

+See an imperfect example of dumping an xml file in a less verbose format: https://gist.github.com/3832071

 ### API differences

  * There's no explicit cast to boolean of the pugilua objects, hence the classes `xml_parse_result, xml_node and xml_document` have a boolean `property` valid